Test Center Procedures and Regulations for Paper-delivered Tests

 - No test taker will be admitted after test materials have been distributed.

-- With the exception of your admission ticket, paper of any kind is not permitted in the testing room.
+- With the exception of your confirmation email, paper of any kind is not permitted in the testing room.
+Your confirmation email cannot be used as scratch paper.

 - You must have the test administrator's permission to leave the room during the test.
 Any time lost cannot be made up.
 You are required to remain in the test center building or in the immediate area unless it is to use the restroom only during the test administration, including breaks.